dqlme/FuzzyCS/FuzzyCS.md

 - We provide a  plug-and-play platform for federated client selection.

-- This platform is consisted of the following content:
+- This platform is consisted of the following content

 - ```
   |---clients